Understanding Safety Hazards Within the Workplace

 6 Common Workplace Safety Hazard Types and Examples

-Safety hazards in the workplace come in many different forms.
+Workplace safety hazards come in many different forms.
 While some might be a little more obvious, others can be a bit tricky to pinpoint.
 Here are the main types of safety hazards you should be aware of:

-2. Biological hazards: Biohazards involve any materials or substances that could have a harmful effect on human health.
+- Biological hazards: Biohazards involve any materials or substances that could have a harmful effect on human health.
 While this often includes infection from viruses, it can also mean contact with bodily fluids, blood, fungus, medical waste, insects and a number of nasty toxins.
+Healthcare, agriculture and laboratory workers face the highest risks of biological hazards, but any industry dealing with hazardous materials should implement strict hazard communication and protective measures.

-3. Physical hazards: These pose a danger to the physical safety and well-being of your employees.
+- Physical hazards: These pose a danger to the physical safety and well-being of your employees.
 They are more commonly associated with physically demanding jobs (like overexposure to sun or cold outdoor conditions), but physical hazards can affect any workplace.
 Noise and overly confined workspaces can also pose physical safety risks.
+Occupational safety programs should address these risks through proper ventilation, noise reduction strategies and protective gear.

-5. Chemical hazards: It’s no secret that exposure to certain chemicals can cause serious harm.
+- Chemical hazards: It’s no secret that exposure to certain chemicals can cause serious harm.
 Dangerous substances can come in many different forms, including gases, liquids and solids, so they can sometimes be tough to detect with the naked eye.
+Workers in construction, manufacturing and cleaning services must follow strict safety protocols for handling chemical hazards and refer to safety data sheets for proper storage and use.
 Potential hazards include anything from skin irritants and carcinogens to chemical fires and corrosion.
 Workplace hazard communications prevent employee exposure to dangerous chemical products.

 How Do You Know if Safety Hazards are Present in Your Workplace?